vnetcon/curvy/README.md

 ## Quick start on windows 64 (comming soon)
 To get started
 1. clone the repositoery
 2. run 1_StartPostgreSQL.bat in cloned curvy folder.
-This will start postgresql dataabse
+This will start postgresql database
 3. run 2_StartTomcat9.bat in cloned curvy folder.
 This will start tomcat 9 web server
 4. start develop your web application.
 Create and edit your html, css, javascript, rest sql files etc. in tomcat9\webapps\curvy folder